|Nutrition Facts (per serving)|

-These tender, juicy chicken thighs develop an amazing crispy seasoned outer skin in the oven, and are surprisingly easy to fix with only five ingredients!
-Olive oil, garlic, and a packet of dressing mix are all you need to make this recipe, which takes only about 40 to 45 minutes to prep and cook, from start to finish.
+These tender, juicy chicken thighs develop an amazingly crispy seasoned outer skin in the oven, and are surprisingly easy to fix; this recipe only has five ingredients.
+Olive oil, garlic, and a packet of dry ranch dressing mix are all you need to make this recipe, which takes only about 40 to 45 minutes to prep and cook, from start to finish.

 Feel free to change the seasonings to suit your taste.
 For extra garlic flavor, use 2 to 3 pressed cloves of garlic.
 And if you don't have a packet of ranch dressing mix, you can make it from scratch (see below).

-The chicken is great for any night of the week, and they would be fabulous for a picnic or tailgating party.
-And the recipe is easily scaled up for a crowd.
+The chicken is great for any night of the week and would be fabulous for a picnic.
+The recipe can be easily scaled up for more people if needed.

-- Quick Homemade Ranch Dressing Mix Substitute - In a small bowl combine 2 tablespoons of buttermilk powder, 2 teaspoons of dried parsley, 1/2 teaspoon of onion powder, 1/2 teaspoon of dried dill weed, 1/4 teaspoon of garlic powder, and 1/4 teaspoon of salt.
+- Quick Homemade Ranch Dressing Mix Substitute: In a small bowl combine 2 tablespoons of buttermilk powder, 2 teaspoons dried parsley, 1/2 teaspoon of onion powder, 1/2 teaspoon dried dill weed, 1/4 teaspoon garlic powder, and 1/4 teaspoon salt.